deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 “Makes me wonder, though…”

 “Of course it does.
 But we do what we do so other people don’t have to, mate, and we look out for each other.
-I canny throw you across a fuckin’ room, but…*Ack!*”
+I canny throw you across a fuckin’ room, but… *Ack!”*

 Adam could hug hard enough to crush oil drums, but he *usually* never forgot it.
 This time was an exception and Murray felt his joints creak before Adam remembered himself and eased off a bit.